-11. Assignment of Indemnity.
+12. Assignment of Indemnity.

 You may assign to another person your right to an indemnity for the crop year.
 The assignment must be on our form and will not be effective until approved in writing by us.
-Assignments are not continuous and must be renewed in writing each crop year.

-12. Other Insurance.
+13. Other Insurance.